mit-rss/path_planning/README.md

 Sample-based planning methods are able to solve problems in continuous space without a graph representation (though certain sampling-based methods do discretize the space).
 These planners create possible paths by randomly adding points to a tree until some solution is found or time expires.
 As the probability to find a path approaches 1 when time goes to infinity, sampling-based path planners are probabilistic complete.
 Sample-based planners are fast, but can sometimes result in unusual-looking and possibly inefficient paths.

-Some examples of sampling-based planners are:
+Optional reading for examples of sampling-based planners:
 - [Rapidly-exploring Random Trees (RRT and RRT*)](https://arxiv.org/pdf/1105.1186.pdf)
 - [Probabilistic Roadmaps (PRM)](http://www.staff.science.uu.nl/~gerae101/pdf/compare.pdf)

-More information about sampling-based planning can be found [here](http://correll.cs.colorado.edu/?p=2012).
+- More information about sampling-based planning can be found [here](http://correll.cs.colorado.edu/?p=2012).

 **Remember, for this lab we are requiring you to implement ONLY ONE search-based algorithm OR sample-based algorithm.
 You can choose which explicit algorithm you want to implement.
 Optionally, you can choose to implement one of each (one search-based AND one sample-based algorithm), for extra credit.**

 ### Tips and Tricks
 This lab is very open ended.
 There are many possible correct solutions.
 We encourage you to get creative, and do what makes sense for your team, but here we provide a few pointers to kick off your research phase.
+This section contains many links to outside resources; please note that **these are all optional readings** for your team to use as you wish.

 Here is a good resource for [dubins curves](https://github.com/AndrewWalker/pydubins).
 You definitely don’t need to implement these by hand, but make sure you understand how they work if you want to use them for generating your paths!